 - Three sectors accounted for 57.5% of the high yield market by outstanding volume: Financials, Consumer Discretionary, and Communications.

-- In the first 3 quarters of 2025, 64% of leveraged loan issuance was used for refinancing, with an additional 9% for debt repayment.
-Acquisitions and LBOs together accounted for almost 13% of total proceeds.
+- In the first 3 quarters of 2025, 62% of leveraged loan issuance was used for refinancing, with an additional 8% for debt repayment.
+General corporate purposes accounted for 17%, while Acquisitions and LBOs together represented almost 8% of total proceeds.

 - Credit Quality: